Coyenn/personal-site/README.md

 ## Copying

-The souce code for my website is licensed under the MIT license.
-You may copy and use the source code for your own website, but you must include a link to this repository.
+My website is licensed under the MIT license.
+You may copy and use the source code for your own project, but you must include a link to this repository.

 If you don't want to credit me and just need a starter template, use my [Template](./websites/template/).
-It's licensed under the CC0 license.
+It's licensed under CC0.
+(Meaning you can use it for pretty much anything)

 # Getting Started

-Before getting started, it is important to note that this project is a [Monorepo](https://en.wikipedia.org/wiki/Monorepo) and is therefore devided into multiple apps and packages.
+It's important to note that this project is a [Monorepo](https://en.wikipedia.org/wiki/Monorepo) and is therefore devided into multiple [apps](./websites/) (websites) and [packages](./packages/).

 ## Prerequisites